kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-python-app-with-opentelemetry-collector-and-tracetest.md

 tracer = trace.get_tracer(__name__)
 ```

-There are 3 endpoints to the application which gets hit everytime for manual instrumention & automatic instrumention("/manual", "/automatic", "/") respectively.
+There are 3 endpoints in the Flask app.
+For seeing manual instrumentation trigger the `"/manual"` endpoint.
+For seeing the automatic instrumentation trigger the `"/automatic"` endpoint respectively.

 ```
 app = Flask(__name__)